-Superconductors in automation
+Superconductors in industrial automation

-Superconductors have huge potential for industrial applications.
+Superconductors have tremendous potential for future industrial applications.
 They allow objects to be held in position and moved without contact – with low power consumption and completely without control technology for the bearing.
 The way they work without dust and wear is ideal for transporting objects whilst hovering in very clean environments in a protected manner.
 Even handling through walls is possible.

 What are superconductors?